 - City of Seattle Department of Planning and Design’s detailed guide (external link) to designing and installing a water catchment system, including LEED benefits and examples of completed projects.

-- Washington State Dept. of Ecology’s Introduction to rainwater collection (external link).
+- Washington State Dept. of Ecology’s rainwater collection (external link).

 - Rainwater Harvesting (pdf, 2MB), an article about the history and technology of rainwater catchment, courtesy of Landscape Architecture Magazine.